 Once Selenium IDE is open, you can start recording your tests by clicking on the "Record" button.
 Selenium will then begin recording all of your actions as you perform them in the browser.
 To stop the test recording, click on the "Stop" button.
 You can then playback your tests by clicking on the "Play" button.
 Selenium will then replay all of the actions that you recorded.

 2. Selenium WebDriver: Selenium WebDriver is an open-source tool used for automating web browser interaction from a user perspective.
-With Selenium WebDriver, you can write tests that simulate user interactions with a web application.
-Selenium WebDriver is available for many different programming languages, such as Java, C#, Python, and Perl.
+With it, you can write tests that simulate user interactions with a web application.
+It is available for many different programming languages, such as Java, C#, Python, and Perl.

 WebDriver provides a powerful and flexible test automation framework that enables you to create automated tests for your web applications easily.
 It also includes several over-the-top features, such as automatically discovering elements on a web page and capturing screenshots of your tests.